What does accessibility mean?

 - Signpost Windows 10 and Office365 inclusive assistive features

-- resources from STEP accessible Documents workshop.
+- resources from STEP accessible Documents workshop

-Zoom Accessibility: in addition to supporting Captions and transcripts, Zoom Accessibility provides shortcut keys and the option of increasing text size in the Chat window.
+In addition to supporting Captions and transcripts, Zoom Accessibility provides shortcut keys and the option of increasing text size in the Chat window.
 Zoom Accessibility is also available within the Zoom window by pressing the up arrow next to the video icon and choosing video settings.